United States • Born on August 25th

 Sean joined Watsi on September 12th, 2014.
-Five years ago, Sean became the 763rd member to automatically support a new Watsi patient every month.
-Since then, 5,164 more people have become monthly donors!
-Sean's most recent donation traveled 8,500 miles to support Bernice, a 2-year-old from Kenya, to fund congenital umbilical hernia surgery.
+Eight years ago, Sean joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sean's most recent donation traveled 8,800 miles to support Narak, a young farmer from Cambodia, to fund surgery to repair a fracture in his left leg.